-Use the welcome email to tell subscribers what they can expect from the brand in the future.
-If, for example, the business intends to send a newsletter weekly or once in a fortnight, then it should be specified in the email.
-Include the type of emails subscribers can expect to receive.
+Use a welcome email to tell subscribers what they can expect from your brand in the future.
+If, for example, a business intends to send a newsletter weekly or bi-weekly, then it should be specified in the email.
+Include the type of email subscribers can expect to receive.
 To understand and meet customer expectations, however, ask customers to share their preferences.

-A welcome email should serve as a motivation for the new subscriber to try out a product or service.
-So, make sure to include a tutorial, manual, or short description of what the brand offers.
-Demonstrate your product from the most appealing angle to show that it causes no trouble when using.
+A welcome email should motivate the new subscriber to try out a product or service.
+Make sure to include a tutorial, manual, or short description of what your brand offers.
+Demonstrate your product from the most appealing angle and show that it is easy and practical to use.

 In this welcome email, the Muse explains how their service helps subscribers to find a job they love.

-It would be a good idea to include a brief introductory video in the welcome email.
+It is a good idea to include a brief introductory video in your welcome email.
 Videos are more engaging and make subscribers feel like they are having an in-person conversation with a brand representative.
 It can be a warm greeting from the CEO or a demonstration of the product.

 Here is a welcome email from Monday.com that includes a video on how to get started with a service.

 Encourage new leads to try out products by providing exclusive welcome offers.
-It can be a discount on the first purchase, free trial, buy-one-get-one-free, or free shipping.
-Such offers make it easier for subscribers to buy from you.
+The offers might be a discount on the first purchase, free trial, buy-one-get-one-free, or free shipping.
+Welcome suggestions make it easier for subscribers to buy a product from you.

-Here is a 20% off exclusive offer on the first purchase from Bonobos.
+Here is a 20% discount offer on the first purchase from Bonobos.

-Set up onboarding series that follows the welcome email.
+Set up an onboarding series that follows your welcome email.
 After the welcome email is sent, the next couple of emails will introduce the subscriber to everything the brand has to offer.
-It may be a drip email campaign the aim of which is to educate users and slightly move down the sales funnel.
-It is possible to set up an onboarding email flow that starts automatically when a visitor subscribes by using SendPulse.
+It may be a drip email campaign, the aim of which is to educate users and slightly move down the sales funnel.
+It is possible to set up an onboarding email flow that starts automatically when a visitor subscribes using SendPulse.
 Follow this step-by-step guide!

 Below is an onboarding welcome series created in SendPulse.
 It starts right after a user subscribes.
-Firstly, they receive a welcome email, in 30 minutes they’re offered to study SEO, and in 3 days they receive a list of other courses in online advertising.
+First, they receive a welcome email.
+In 30 minutes, they’re offered information about SEO, and in 3 days, they receive a list of other courses in online advertising.
 This approach allows marketers to segment customers according to their interests.